GLOBAL MARKETS-Stocks, euro slide on fears of wider debt crisis

 * REPORTS A 5.51 PERCENT PASSIVE STAKE IN MELCO CROWN ENTERTAINMENT LTD AS ON DEC 31, 2016 - SEC FILING Source text (http://bit.ly/2jYQTCN) Further company coverage:

-* Brent crude falls on fears Europe heading into recession (Updates with close of U.S. markets)
+* Brent crude falls on fears Europe heading into recession (Updates prices)

 By Herbert Lash

-NEW YORK, Nov 16 Global equity markets and the euro slid on Wednesday, with U.S. stocks staging a late-day sell-off on a U.S. bank warning, amid growing doubts governments in Europe can contain the euro zone debt crisis.
+NEW YORK, Nov 16 Global equity markets and the euro slid on Wednesday after the European Central Bank's buying of regional sovereign debt failed to stem a bond sell-off in the euro zone or to calm fears the debt crisis was spreading.

-The euro fell for a third straight session against the dollar to hit a five-week low as rising French and Italian borrowing costs heightened concerns about contagion from the two-year-old debt crisis.
+The euro fell for a third straight session against the dollar to hit a five-week low as investors doubted the ability of governments in the euro zone to contain the crisis,

 "Markets are slowly losing their will to believe in an EU solution and this is being reflected in the debt market," said Paul Bregg, a currency trader at Western Union Business Solutions in Denver, Colorado.